karolinedealencar/to-do-list/README.md

-Visualize minha to-do list [aqui](https://karolinedealencar.github.io/to-do-list/).
+You can see my to-do list [here](https://karolinedealencar.github.io/to-do-list/).